Glissando/HTTPParser/README.md

 There is a function written to handle each different part of the syntax.
 Attribute parsing, tag parsing and self closing tags all have their own respective functions for handling them.

 ## Files and Exceptions (Chapter 6)
-File loading is used to grab the markup
+File loading is used to grab the markup.

 ## Lists and Tuples (Chapter 7)
 Tokens are stored in a list as they are parsed.

 ## Dictionaries and Sets (Chapter 9)
-Attributes are stored as a dictionary
+Attributes are stored as a dictionary.